rakibulhaque9954/blog_remastered/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [License](https://github.com/rakibulhaque9954/blog_remastered/blob/2067516a1ceb3aff915fc2cd47be07df46cf7bb6/MIT_LICENSE_Rakibul_Haque.txt) file for details.

 ## Contact